AVUIs/OnTheTap/README.md

 OnTheTap
 =========

-tap reactive audio visual system
+Tap reactive audio visual system

 The system plays with the tactile, analog feel of tapping surfaces as a digital input device.
 This input and it's gestures in turn drive sound and visuals expressively